-Project ABLE is an educationally based, comprehensive learning support program designed specifically for students with diagnosis that affect learning.
+Project ABLE is an educationally based, comprehensive learning support program designed specifically for students with a psychological, learning, and/or neurological diagnosis that affect learning.
+"ABLE" stands for "Academic Bridges to Learning Effectiveness."

-The purpose of the program is to provide a "bridge" between the structured and sometimes modified secondary-school setting to the predominantly self-directed university environment.
-This is accomplished through the creation and implementation of a student-centered success plan developed collaboratively with a Learning Support Specialist that includes the use of accommodations and services.
+The purpose of the program is to provide a "bridge" between the structured and sometimes modified secondary school setting to the predominantly self-directed university environment.
+This is accomplished through the creation and implementation of a student-centered success plan developed collaboratively with a Student Success Specialist, including the use of accommodations and services.